gallant-kinkajou/starting-ragchatbot-codebase/README.md

 A Retrieval-Augmented Generation (RAG) system designed to answer questions about course materials using semantic search and AI-powered responses.

+This fork has been modified to connect to Claude on Bedrock rather than using the Anthropic API.

 ## Overview

 This application is a full-stack web application that enables users to query course materials and receive intelligent, context-aware responses.
 It uses ChromaDB for vector storage, Anthropic's Claude for AI generation, and provides a web interface for interaction.